 We partner with leading universities to offer places on courses to prepare graduates with health, life and quantitative science degrees to become effective members of multi-disciplinary teams.

 Places are highly sought after with successful applicants having up to 100 per cent of their course fees paid and also receiving stipend for accommodation and living expenses.

-HDR UK Masters courses for 2021
+HDR UK Masters courses

 The MPhil in Population Health Sciences is a new postgraduate course at the University of Cambridge open to students from diverse backgrounds, including quantitative, biological or medical.
 The modular course is flexible and allows for specialisation in a number of different themes: health data science, infectious diseases, epidemiology, global health, public health, and primary care research.
 The Health Data Science theme offers a broad education in methods from the mathematical, computational and statistical sciences that can be applied to answer scientific questions in biology and medicine.
 Topics covered include advanced biostatistics, machine learning, causal inference, geostatistics, bioinformatics, infectious disease dynamics and quantitative genetics.
 Students will also have the opportunity to introduce themselves to fields of application by choosing from numerous optional modules in the wider course, with topics from non-communicable disease epidemiology to microbial genomics.

 This MSc is a gateway to exciting careers in health data.
 Students come from many backgrounds – not necessarily medicine or biology.
 They learn and apply their quantitative skills (for example computing, maths, or statistics) in a health and medical setting.
 There is the chance to carry out real world research – project opportunities include placements in the NHS or with pharmaceutical companies.
 Overall the programme offers a genuinely interdisciplinary experience and an opportunity to gain cutting edge skills in health-related data.